TheTypingMatch/lecashbot-docs/economy/give.md

 $give
 ```
 ### Permission Required
-Anyone can use this command, unless they are blacklisted globally
+Anyone can use this command, unless they are blacklisted globally.